Beer for My Horses (film)

-Beer for My Horses is a 2008 American comedy film starring and co-produced by country music entertainer Toby Keith which is based on his song by the same name.
-The film was co-written by Keith and Rodney Carrington (who also stars in the film) and directed by Michael Salomon, who has directed numerous music videos for Keith.
+Beer for My Horses is a 2008 American comedy film starring, co-written, and co-produced by country music entertainer Toby Keith (in his only film as screenwriter and producer), which is based on his song by the same name.
+The film was co-written by Keith and Rodney Carrington in his film writing debut (who also stars in the film) and directed by Michael Salomon in his directional film debut, who has directed numerous music videos for Keith.

-The film was shot in and around Las Vegas, New Mexico, United States and was released on August 8, 2008.
-It made about $667,000 in its limited box office release.
+The film was shot in and around Las Vegas, New Mexico and was released on August 8, 2008 to overwhelmingly negative reviews seeing a rare 0% critic score on Rotten Tomatoes.
+It made about $666,000 in its limited box office release.